Plumbing contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection after completion.
-Schedule 48 hours in advance with New Castle County.
+Rough-in inspection before covering work, final inspection upon completion.
+Schedule 48 hours in advance through New Castle County Building Department.
+Failed inspections require re-scheduling and additional fees.

 Insurance Minimums